forcedotcom/SalesforceMobileSDK-Android/README.md

 Introduction
 ==
+__What's New in 1.4__

+**Updated SDK to Cordova 2.2  **
+Make sure to change all the older cordova-xx.js references to cordova-2.2.0.js in the sample code

+**API Versioning**
+Cordova JavaScript libraries are now versioned to benefit hybrid apps that deploy multiple versions at the same time.
+See “Versioning and Javascript Library Compatibility” in the “Introduction to Hybrid Development” chapter of the Mobile SDK Developer Guide.

+**Reactive Session Management for Hybrid Apps** Developers get more control over managing web sessions inside the hybrid container.
+Apps that previously relied on proactive session management will require some modification.
+Please upgrade with caution. (forcetk.js clients should not be affected.)

+**Passcode Reset**
+Added option for users to logout from the passcode screen

+**Miscellaneous**
+* Library Project Settings
+* Login host settings externalized to an XML file
+* SQLCipher libraries updated to support the Android x86 Architecture
+* "UpgradeManager" can be used to handle SmartStore schema changes and other artifacts

 __What’s New in 1.3__
 * Updated libraries, notably an upgrade to Cordova 1.8.1 which requires some JavaScript library reference changes in hybrid apps
 * SmartStore databases are now encrypted with a default key when a PIN is not provided